 Just 30 minutes from downtown Seattle is the former logging and farming town turned trendy tasting room mecca of Woodinville, Washington.
 Now before you get visions of rolling hills and vineyards as far as the eye can see I need to point out that you will not find that Tuscany-esque scene in Woodinville.
-What you will find however is a charming town in the midst of a scenic valley and a fabulously convenient location for a Woodinville brewery, winery and distillery tour.
-It has all the makings of a delicious day out, a fun weekend with friends or a romantic getaway.
+What you will find is a charming town in the midst of a scenic valley and the opportunity to explore the fabulous Woodinville breweries, wineries, distilleries and restaurants.
+This self-guided tour has all the makings of a delicious day out, a fun weekend with friends or a romantic getaway.

-Our first Woodinville brewery and winery tasting tour will take place in the so called Hollywood District.
-Named not for the well known spot in Cali but for the old Hollywood Farm that used to occupy the land where Chateau Ste Michelle now sits.
-A building which ironically could easily feel at home in the Hollywood Hills.
+Our first Woodinville brewery and winery tasting tour will take place in the so-called Hollywood District.
+Named not for the well-known spot in Cali but for the old Hollywood Farm that used to occupy the land where Chateau Ste Michelle now sits.
+A building that ironically could easily feel at home in the Hollywood Hills.

 Now even though we say we’re breaking it down for you, the Hollywood District alone has more than 40 establishments to tantalize your taste buds so you definitely won’t see them all in one day.
-But don’t panic, we’ve laid out a two day plan which will give you a good sampling at a comfortable and enjoyable pace with with nights of rest in a charming accommodation in between.
-Of course if you are lucky enough to live within a reasonable drive of Woodinville you can opt for 2 single day trips.
+But don’t panic, we’ve laid out a two-day plan which will give you a good sampling at a comfortable and enjoyable pace with nights of rest in a charming accommodation in between.
+Of course, if you are lucky enough to live within a reasonable drive of Woodinville you can opt for 2 single day trips.

 11 am: Stop 1, The Woodhouse Wine Estates

-Don’t let the industrial park location fool you, the comfortable and unpretentious tasting room is tucked behind a roll up garage door and is decorated in a style that I would call industrial country elegance.
-Ok so I completely made up that term but they really have manged to bring together concrete floors, an eclectic mix of woods and sparkling crystal chandeliers to create a lovely tasting space.
+Don’t let the industrial park location fool you, the comfortable and unpretentious tasting room is tucked behind a roll-up garage door and is decorated in a style that I would call industrial country elegance.
+Ok so I completely made up that term but they really have managed to bring together concrete floors, an eclectic mix of woods and sparkling crystal chandeliers to create a lovely tasting space.

 11:45 am, Stop 2: Sumerian Brewing

 Just down the way from The Woodhouse Wine Estates is Sumerian Brewing.
-This brewery is run by the husband and wife team of Mark and Holly Ihrig who left their careers and prior entrepreneurial pursuits to bring their vision of a quality West Coast craft brewery to life.
+This is one of the best known Woodinville breweries.
+It’s run by the husband and wife team of Mark and Holly Ihrig who left their careers and prior entrepreneurial pursuits to bring their vision of a quality West Coast craft brewery to life.